plone/training/docs/voltohandson/introtoblocks.md

 Blocks provide the user the ability to display content in an arbitrary way, although blocks can also define behavior and can have specific features.
 Blocks are composed of two basic (and required) components: the Block edit and view components.

-By default, Volto ships with the most basic set of Blocks, including Title, Text, Image, Video, and Maps.
+By default, Volto ships with a basic set of Blocks, including Title, Text, Image, Video, Listing, Search, Table, ToC and Maps.

 ```{note}
 Volto Blocks are not enabled by default in Plone content types.